FilipeLima/GettingAndCleaningDataJohnsHopkins/README.md

 - Download the zipped dataset
 - Unzip the dataset into *data* directory.
 - Rename the *UCI HAR Dataset* to *dataset* for simplicity purposes.

+## Second Script

+After running `Setup Dataset.R`, you should run `run_analysis.R`.
+That script will:

+-Import *features.txt* as `features` and simplify the variables names.
+-- As `features` will have 2 columns, the first one will be erased.
++ Using the function `gsub`, substitute and expand the variables names.